tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 }
 ```

-To do this, we need to implement mocked behavior for postClient.requestResponse.
+To do this, we need to implement mocked behavior for `postClient.requestResponse`.
 For our method,
 this looks like this:

 ```scala